csc-training/summerschool/exercise-instructions.md

 ### Pure OpenMP

-For pure OpenMP programs one should use only single tasks and specify the number of cores reserved for threading with `--cpus-per-task`.
-Furthermore, one should use the `small` partition:
+For pure OpenMP programs one should use only one node and one MPI task per nodesingle tasks and specify the number of cores reserved for threading with `--cpus-per-task`:
 ```
 #!/bin/bash
 #SBATCH --job-name=example